resource-watch/data-pre-processing/cli_017_rw1_glacier_locations/README.md

 Below, we describe the steps used to download the shapefiles and format them to upload to Carto.

 1. Download the zipped folder
+2. Rename columns to match Carto table and delete unnecessary columns
+3. Reuplod to Carto and Resource Watch

 ```
 Include any SQL or GEE code you used in a code snippet.
 ```